afimasyita/page-web-ar/_pages/About.md

-## Just Play On the following browser setups:
+## Just Play On The Following Browser Setups:

  - Browser on PC with Webcam or Leptop